cylab-be/apt-graph/README.md

 ./start.sh -i ./src/test/resources/dummyDir/
 ```

 Connect to the UI using a browser (http://127.0.0.1:8000).
-Choose your parameters as shown on the screenshots below and click on "Apply" to get the result.
+Choose the parameters as shown on the screenshots below and click on "Apply" to get the result.

 If everything is alright you should get something like this: